vestalux/sljekyll/_events/lowestoft-2016-10-01-rory-clements.md

 ---
 id: rory-clements-lowestoft
-name: "Lowestoft Literary Festival: Rory Clements"
+name: "Lowestoft Library Literary Festival: Rory Clements"
 location: lowestoft-library
 location-text: Lowestoft Library
 excerpt: "In 2015, <cite>Holy Spy</cite>, his seventh book in the John Shakespeare series, entered the <cite>Sunday Times</cite> bestseller list.
 A TV series based on the books is currently in development by Mammoth Screen, producers of <cite>Poldark</cite> and <cite>Endeavour</cite>."